greenfork/kisa/README.md

 Kisa is in its early stage and it is not usable at the moment.

 Further are design ideas and philosophy behind this editor.
-Later it will be moved into its own place.

 ## Purpose